YetOpen/certbot-zimbra/README.md

 ## Error: unable to parse certbot version

-This is caused by certbot expecting user input when the script tried to run it, typically because of it not being bootstrapped and this being a fresh installation of certbot.
-To fix this, run `certbot-auto` on the command line manually, this will make it bootstrap and ask for any input.
+This is caused by certbot expecting user input when the script tried to run it to detect its version.
+To fix this, run `certbot` on the command line manually and answer any questions it has or fix any errors.
 After this the script should work fine.

-Newer versions of the script print a more descriptive error message and allow the bootstrap to occur during the script run if ran with --prompt-confirm.
+Newer versions of the script print a more descriptive error message if ran with `-c|--prompt-confirm`.

 ## certbot failures

 Check that you have an updated version of certbot installed.
-If you have installed certbot from your operating system's repositories, they may be out of date.
-Use the way that certbot recommends for your operating system on their installation page, or install certbot-auto (will auto-update on each invocation).
-Remove the old certbot packages first.
+If you have installed certbot from your operating system's repositories, they may be out of date, especially on non-rolling distributions.
+If your distribution's certbot is outdated, remove the system packages and install it the way that certbot recommends for your operating system on their installation page, or a different way that you prefer.

-Try running certbot/certbot-auto on the command line by itself and see if it has any errors.
-Check the certificate status with `certbot certificates`.
+Check certificate statuses with `certbot certificates`.
 Remove any duplicate or outdated certificates for the same domain names.

 Check that ports 80 and 443 are open and accessible from the outside and check that your domain points to the server's IP.
 Basically troubleshoot Letsencrypt as if you weren't using certbot-zimbra.